 If you haven’t already figured out, I’ll be reviewing more of Hikki’s older discography.

-Her most hyper-electro track in her discography, “traveling” is Utada’s first dip into experimental waters, transforming her R&B sound into avant-garde territory.
-Here, she goes for a dance beat, built on a looping melody extended into the song’s groove-filled verses before going ham on a twisty and quirky chorus that only makes you want to sing along.
+Their most hyper-electro track in their discography, “traveling” is Utada’s first dip into experimental waters, transforming their R&B sound into avant-garde territory.
+Here, they go for a dance beat, built on a looping melody extended into the song’s groove-filled verses before going ham on a twisty and quirky chorus that only makes you want to sing along.
 The track’s futuristic feel is further emphasized here, giving this track a really space-like feel.
 Near the end, Hikki gives us a robotically-sound English-language finisher before fading to black.
 This song is built like you’re traveling, and I’ll be humming da-da-dum as we keep going.

 At almost 10 minutes and a half, the PLANITb remix is a complete drag. “traveling -PLANITb remix-” still maintains the original song’s futuristic catchiness, albeit with more groove attached.
 It’s a hyper-disco affair, giving the song a much more upbeat vibe, but due to its extreme length, it only makes me wonder when it will be over.
 To be fair, it is a dance song and a remix, so I’m a little lenient here, but I don’t think I’ll be replaying this multiple times, even while traveling.